trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/dividend-investing-strategy.md

 - Always check payout ratio before buying
 - Look for <75% for non-REITs
 - If >100%, avoid completely (red flag)
-- Ask Money: "What's [TICKER]'s payout ratio and is the dividend sustainable?"
+- Ask Money Monty: "What's [TICKER]'s payout ratio and is the dividend sustainable?"

 ### Mistake #3: Lack of Diversification